-- Y means the command can run at the specified security level. - N means the command is prohibited at the specified security level. - C means the customer may specify Y or S for that command when ordering. - S means the command is secured [may require MACing, see section 4.1 About Message Authentication Codes (MAC)]. - indicates Command 0x02 Reset Device has special behavior.
+- Y means the command can run at the specified security level. - N means the command is prohibited at the specified security level. - C means the customer may specify Y or S for that command when ordering. - S means the command is secured [may require MACing, see section 4.1 About Message Authentication Codes (MAC)].
+(Fixed Key Only) If the device is configured to use fixed keys instead of DUKPT key management using Property 0x6B Key Management Scheme (Fixed Key Only), commands marked with S do not require MACing. - indicates Command 0x02 Reset Device has special behavior.
 If an Authentication sequence has failed, only a correctly MACed Command 0x02 Reset Device (MAC) can be used to reset the device.
 This is to prevent a dictionary attack on the keys and to minimize a denial of service (DoS) attack.